Time to go French? Why eating at your desk is bad for you?

 It's easy to understand why some remote workers are reluctant to leave their desks.
 The lockdowns of the past couple of years have done so much to legitimise remote work.
 But we've also seen remote workers getting saddled with productivity tracking software.
-And when inactivity gets penalised by some arbitrary metric, working through lunch seems a lot more necessary.
+And when inactivity is penalised by some arbitrary metric, working through lunch feels necessary.

 The truth is that remote workers are often just as or more productive than they are at the office.
 But, because of negative perceptions, a lot of remote staff put in more overtime than their office-based colleagues.
 As you can imagine, this makes them way more susceptible to burnout.
 The importance of breaks at work applies to your remote staff as much as anyone else.